Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Introduction

-Although there are a large number of papers on the above studies, the number of survey papers on MCNs is still limited.
-Besides, most of them focused on certain issues, such as channel models \cite{p304}\cite{p6006}, network management \cite{p401}, and existing systems \cite{p221}--\cite{p1028}.
-On the other hand, the survey papers on some hot topics, such as 5G channel measurements and models \cite{p3007} and space-air-ground integrated networks \cite{p3001}, could provide some inspirations for the development of an efficient hybrid satellite-terrestrial MCN, but they did not specially focus on maritime scenarios.
-To the best of the authors' knowledge, a survey paper for hybrid satellite-terrestrial MCNs covering various and the latest technologies and presenting the opportunities and challenges is still missing.
+Although there have been a large number of works on the above topics, there are very few survey papers on MCNs.
+Additionally, most of them are focused on a specific issue, such as channel models \cite{p304}--\cite{p10202}, network management \cite{p401}, or existing systems \cite{p221}--\cite{p1028}.
+These issues are closely related to the characteristics of MCNs, but they were addressed separately without considering their interplays.
+For example, the surveys on maritime channel models have pointed out the challenges faced by environment-sensitive maritime channels but have not discussed any technologies to enhance transmission efficiency in such maritime scenarios.
+Moreover, many other important issues for MCNs, such as resource allocation, service provisioning and network integration, are not completely discussed by any of these surveys.
+Although the survey papers on some relevant topics, such as 5G channel measurements and models \cite{p3007}, space-air-ground integrated networks \cite{p3001}, and cognitive-radio-based IoT \cite{p20201206-0}, could shed light on the development of an efficient hybrid satellite-terrestrial MCN, in general they have not specialized in maritime scenarios.
+To the best of the authors' knowledge, a survey paper dedicated to hybrid satellite-terrestrial MCNs with a complete picture of maritime communications is not available in the literature but is crucial to pave the way for the understanding of the unique features of MCNs.
+To fill in the gap, this paper provides a survey on maritime communications, which not only includes the topics that have not been previously covered, such as maritime service provisioning, but also extends the existing surveys by addressing the unique features of MCNs and the inner connections among the topics.

-To fill in the gap, this paper provides a survey on the demand, state of the art, major challenges and key technical approaches in maritime communications, as depicted in Figure 1.
-In particular, focusing on the unique characteristics of maritime communications compared with terrestrial and satellite communications, it discusses the major challenges of MCNs from the perspectives of physical and geographical environments, as well as service requirements, and illustrates the corresponding solutions.
-Finally, it also suggests developing an environment-aware, service-driven and satellite-air-ground integrated MCN, which should be smart enough to utilize the external auxiliary information, e.g., the sea state conditions.
+This paper provides a survey on the demand, state of the art, major challenges and key technical approaches in maritime communications.
+In particular, it focuses on the unique characteristics of maritime communications that are not seen in terrestrial or satellite communications.
+It discusses the major challenges of MCNs due to unique meteorological conditions and geographical environments, as well as heterogeneous service requirements.
+Consequently, it illustrates the corresponding solutions from link-level, network-level, and service-level perspectives.
+Finally, it makes recommendations on developing an environment-aware, service-driven and satellite-air-ground integrated MCN, which is smart enough to utilize the external auxiliary information, e.g., the sea state conditions.
+The relevant open issues are also pointed out.